Sarah Gail Luther: Reading the Landscape

 Artist Sarah Luther is using her residency at Lynden to publish Reading the Landscape, a periodic nature newsletter that explores the way we see, understand, interact with, and have access to nature.
 Luther is guided by the idea that “there is a lot of overlap between the practice of being an artist, the practice of being in nature, and the practice of being a thoughtful human being.”

-While we are launching the newsletter digitally (view below or download a copy here), a free print edition will be available to schools and visitors in the near future.
+Luther is now at work on the second issue.
 We are sure that Reading the Landscape will become an excellent resource for educators and their students, for families, and ultimately—when the gates open again—for visitors to Lynden.